 A will is a vital legal tool that lets you clearly express how your assets should be handled and who should manage your affairs after you’re gone.
 In this article, we’ll break down what a will is, why it’s important, and the different types that may be right for you depending on your circumstances.
 At Mannor Law Group, PLLC, we guide individuals through the estate planning process so they can make informed choices about the future.
-Our experienced attorneys will help you prepare a will that reflects your wishes and protects the people and property that matter most.
+Estate plans are comprehensive strategies designed to manage your assets and ensure your wishes are honored both during your lifetime and after.
+Our experienced attorneys will help you prepare a will that reflects your wishes and protects the people and property that matter most, emphasizing the importance of legal documents as essential components of effective estate planning.
+We help clients navigate what can often feel like an overwhelming process, making estate planning more manageable and less stressful.

 How a Will Functions to Protect Your Wishes